Featured List

 Introduction to Scalping

-Scalping is a trading technique in finance markets that profits from buying and selling extremely fast.
+Scalping is a trading technique in financial markets, including crypto markets, that profits from buy and sell moves executed extremely fast.
 A trade in this modality does not last more than a few minutes.
-Associated with high-frequency trading, trades, in this case, last just seconds.
+Associated with high-frequency crypto trading, trades, in this case, last just seconds.

-It was born out of the desire to take advantage of fast-paced price changes in a financial instrument.
+It was born out of the desire to take advantage of fast-paced price changes in an asset or cryptocurrency.
 Scalping is, overall, the riskier environment in any market to make profits from.

 Profiting from fast-paced but small price movements requires an enormous capital margin because scalping does not look for an extended price run.

-In combination with the risk factor, this brings the concept of 'leverage' to the table, multiplying the margin that the trader has available to trade as if it has more, increasing the size of a position in the market.
+In combination with the risk factor, this brings the concept of 'leverage' to the table, multiplying the margin that the trader has available to trade as if it has more, increasing the size of a position in the crypto exchange or other markets.

 So, winning more implies losing more, but since the trader does not have the traded margin, what happens is that its position will multiply in an accelerated way.

 The last is the key to understanding liquidity in the context of scalping: the accelerated injection of capital in the market through the closing of leveraged positions.
-It will also increase the market volume, which measures the net quantity of transactions entered into the market.
+It will also increase the market volume, which measures the net transaction volume entered into the market.

 How to Use Volume and Market Liquidity to Trade Better